Xilinx/ml-suite/quantize.md

 	--input_scale 1.0
 	```

-	To run on more than 8 images (recommended is at least 20), set the `--calibration_size` to the desired number of images.
+	To run on more than eight images (recommended is at least 20), set the `--calibration_size` to the desired number of images.

 	```
 	# python quantize.pyc \